Avatharam (1995 film): Production

 Avatharam marked the directorial debut of Nassar.
-To portray Therukoothu, he observed them for one year and completed writing the script within four months.
+To portray Therukoothu authentically, he observed Therukoothu artistes for a year and completed writing the script within four months.
 Nassar revealed he was forced to include a revenge angle into the script for the sake of commercial viability.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Thendral Vanthu Theendumbothu" is set in Jaunpuri raga.
+The song "Arithaaratha Poosikolla Aasai" is set to Keeravani raga, "Thendral Vanthu Theendumbothu" is set to Jaunpuri, and "Oru Gundu Mani Kulunguthadi" is set to Harikambhoji.
+"Thendral Vanthu Theendumbothu" was later reused in the Telugu film Yevade Subramanyam (2015) as "Challa Gaali".

 Release and reception

 Avatharam was released on 9 June 1995.
 Since no distributors were willing to take up this film due to lack of commercial elements, the film's producer had to distribute the film by himself throughout Tamil Nadu.
 K. N. Vijiyan of New Straits Times lauded the film, saying its only flaw was the cinematography: "Some scenes look blurry and dark".
 R. P. R. of Kalki praised Nassar's direction while also praising for portraying the life of Therukoothu artistes with authenticity and realism while also praising Ilaiyaraaja's songs and re-recording.
-However the film bombed at the box office.
+However the film failed at the box office.
 It won the Tamil Nadu State Film Award for Third Best Film.